4awpawz/trio/README.md

 Trio predefines several front matter data properties that can be used in [ includes ](#includes) and [ page fragments ](#page-fragments).
 Their usage is described below.

-__!__ _You are free to define and use your own front matter data properties to further customize your web pages as long as they do not collide with the the names of those predefined by Trio._
+__!__ _You are free to define and use your own custom front matter data properties to further customize your web pages as long as they do not collide with the the names of those predefined by Trio._

 #### `template`